University Master's Degree in Fermented Beverages- 12th edition

 |Timetable||Morning and afternoon sessions from Monday to Friday|

 |Mobility||The students of this master's degree have the opportunity to go on a research visit for the master's thesis in European universities with which the URV has a bilateral agreement.
 For the research track we have a double degree agreement with the University of Bordeaux.|

-Students can propose a place for the work placement themselves or choose one that matches their professional interests from those offered by the tutor of the master's degree.
+Students can suggest a place for the work placement themselves or choose one that matches their professional interests from those offered by the tutor of the master's degree.

-The aim of the work placement is to enable students to put into practice the knowledge they have acquired in their academic training, thus preparing them for professional practice and facilitating their transition into work.
+The aim of the internship is to enable students to put into practice the knowledge they have acquired in their academic training, thus preparing them for professional practice and facilitating their transition into work.

-At the end of the work placement, students must submit a written report describing all the work done.
+At the end of the internship, students must submit a written report describing all the work done.

 |Language of instruction||Spanish: 80%